Esther Inspired Necklace - Blue Beaded Fringe Necklace

 Full = containing as much as possible, having no empty space; not lacking anything, complete.

-Every woman is, without shame, a fair, beautiful bloom.
+Every woman is, without shame, a fair, beautiful bloom through Christ.
+And because of that, your story is worth celebrating.